fnetai/shell-flow/fnet/how-to.md

 4. Group related commands using steps
 5. Set environment variables at the most specific scope needed
 6. Use working directory to ensure correct command context
+7. Use `fork` for long-running background processes
+8. Use `parallel` for concurrent tasks that need to complete before continuing

 ## Limitations